Improve RepServer performance

 How to move the master database to a new device

+This error occurs when you try to extend the master database onto a device other than the master device.
 It is recommended that you keep user objects out of the master database.
 If you keep user databases off the master device, you allow space in case the master database needs to grow.
 In addition, if you ever need to rebuild the master device, it will be easier if it does not contain user databases.
+Adaptive Server users can move any “home-grown” system procedures that start with “sp_” to sybsystemprocs (by dropping them from the master database and creating them in sybsystemprocs).
+Extend the master database only if absolutely necessary!
+If you are sure you must increase the master database size and have no room on the current master device, use the following procedure to remove user databases from the master device.
+Move User Databases

 • Dump the user databases with the dump database command.